genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 Alternatively, you can connect to **ws://localhost:9064** to bypass the proxy, but this is not encouraged - it could cause firewall issues.

 :::tip
-On your WSL server, the nginx configuration is at /etc/nginx/nginx.conf.
+On your server, the nginx configuration is at /etc/nginx/nginx.conf.
 :::

 #### Scripts